Wolfenstein (2009 video game): Development

 Wolfenstein uses an improved version of id Software's id Tech 4 game engine, the technology behind Doom 3 and Enemy Territory: Quake Wars.
 The game was developed by Raven Software for Windows, PlayStation 3 and Xbox 360.
 The modifications to the game engine include depth of field effects, soft shadowing, post-processing effects, Havok physics, as well as the addition of a supernatural realm, called the Veil.
-While in the Veil the player has access to certain special abilities, such as the power to slow down time, to get around obstacles that exist on Earth, or even to be able to defeat enemies that have an otherwise impenetrable shield (similar to "Spirit Walk" from the previous id Tech 4 title Prey).
-The actress Carrie Coon started her career by doing motion caption work for Wolfenstein.
+While in the Veil, the player has access to certain special abilities, such as the power to slow down time, to get around obstacles that exist on Earth, or even to be able to defeat enemies that have an otherwise impenetrable shield (similar to "Spirit Walk" from the previous id Tech 4 title Prey).
+The actress Carrie Coon started her career by doing motion capture work for Wolfenstein.
 The multiplayer part was developed by Endrant Studios.
 Wolfenstein is the first in a string of id Software games not planned to have a Linux port (continued on throughout Rage onwards), with the person in charge of Linux ports at id, Timothee Besset, commenting that "It is unlikely the new Wolfenstein title is going to get a native Linux release.
 None of it was done in house, and I had no involvement in the project."

 On the day of Wolfenstein's release, a PC patch was released to address several issues with the online multiplayer component.
 The multiplayer development studio, Endrant Studios, soon laid off some of its workforce after the completion of the development of Wolfenstein's multiplayer.

+Wolfenstein also marked the final game in the series to be published by Activision, released two months after developer id Software's acquisition by ZeniMax Media in June 2009, with later games in the series being published by Bethesda Softworks, starting with Wolfenstein: The New Order.

 Motion comics

 Four promotional motion comics, each about three minutes long, were released.
-Each was based on a particular installment in the Wolfenstein series and served as a nostalgic reminder.
-The first one recreated Wolfenstein 3D's escape from Castle Wolfenstein, the Hans Grosse killing and the final battle against Adolf Hitler.
-The second was based upon Wolfenstein 3D's prequel game Spear of Destiny, and recreated its final battle, in which B.J. fights the cybernetic Death Knight and the Angel of Death for control of the Spear.
-The third comic was based on Return to Castle Wolfenstein and recreated the battle with Olaric, the destruction of an experimental V2 rocket and later the final battle against Heinrich I. The fourth comic was based on the Wolfenstein's own cinematic introduction and shows B.J. infiltrating a Nazi battleship and stealing the first Thule medallion.
+Each is based on a particular installment in the Wolfenstein series and served as a nostalgic reminder.
+The first one recreates Wolfenstein 3D's escape from Castle Wolfenstein, the Hans Grosse killing and the final battle against Adolf Hitler.
+The second is based upon Wolfenstein 3D's prequel game Spear of Destiny, and recreates its final battle, in which B.J. fights the cybernetic Death Knight and the Angel of Death for control of the Spear.
+The third comic is based on Return to Castle Wolfenstein and recreates the battle with Olaric, the destruction of an experimental V2 rocket and later the final battle against Heinrich I. The fourth comic is based on the Wolfenstein's own cinematic introduction and shows B.J. infiltrating a Nazi battleship and stealing the first Thule medallion.